How to Make Your Business Blog Stand Out With Expert Voices

-Step 1: Choose the Right Topic
+Step 1: Pick the Right Topic

-- Fit your blog’s theme
+- Fit your blog’s main theme

-- Be something your guests have real experience with
+- Match your guests’ real experience

 Step 2: Find the Right People

-- Know the topic well
+- Knowledgeable about the topic

-- Are willing to share honest opinions
+- Open to sharing clear, honest opinions

 Where to look:

-- Facebook groups or forums
+- Niche Facebook groups or forums

 - Your own network

-Step 3: Ask Smart, Specific Questions
+Step 3: Ask Questions That Get Real Answers

 - What’s one thing most business owners get wrong about [topic]?

-Step 4: Make Participation Easy
+Step 4: Make It Easy to Participate

 - Deadline